Posted on Leave a comment

 This is clearly not a typical Fender pickup, this was designed to ROCK.

 So what were Fender thinking?
 Well, this was 1979, the DiMarzio Super Distortion had been around for 5 years and was becoming very successful.
 Fender had nothing to compete with it.
-Looking at the spec of the Lead I pickup it is remarkably similar to the Super Distortion.
+Looking at the spec of the Fender Lead I Pickup it is remarkably similar to the Super Distortion.
 Fender were making a Superstrat and it wasn’t even the 80’s yet.

 Lead I Pickup underneath